Chanda Kochhar: Recognition

 In 2011, Kochhar was awarded the third highest civilian award the Padma Bhushan and the "ABLF Woman of Power Award (India)" at the Asian Business Leadership Forum Awards.

 Kochhar was ranked as the most powerful businesswoman in India in Forbes' list of 'The World's 100 Most Powerful Women 2013'.
 Kochhar was also featured in the Power List 2013 of 25 most powerful women in India by India Today, for the third year in a row.

 Kochhar was selected in Time magazine's list of the 100 Most Influential People in the World 2015.
 In 2015, she was ranked first in the Fortune List of 100 Most Powerful Women in Asia Pacific.

 Kochhar ranked 40th on India Today's 'High and Mighty Power List 2016' in 2016.
 In the same year, she was 22nd in the Forbes Asia's '50 Power Businesswomen List 2016'.
 She was also listed in Forbes list of 'The World's Most Powerful Women in Finance 2016' at number 10.

 In 2017, Kochhar was featured in Business World magazine's 'BW's Most Influential Women' list as an evergreen woman leader.
-In May of the same year, she received the Woodrow Wilson Award for Global Corporate Citizenship from the Woodrow Wilson Centre located in Washington, US.
+In May of the same year, she received the Woodrow Wilson Award for Global Corporate Citizenship from the Woodrow Wilson Centre located in Washington, D.C., US.
 She is the first leader to receive an award in this category.
 In the same year, Kochhar was ranked 5th in Fortune's list of 'Most Powerful Women in business outside the U.S.'.